purplelilgirl/Unity-NativeWebView/README.md

 iOS

-  - to prevent the Status Bar showing in the Appstore view, add View Controller based Status Bar to Info.plist and set it to false
+  - to prevent the Status Bar showing in the Webview, add View Controller based Status Bar to Info.plist and set it to false

 Android